 Music Theory and Ear Training for High School Students

-Watch our recent open houses and sample lessons. (password: extension)
+Watch our recent open houses and sample lessons by accessing our video library. (password: extension)

 Application, Placement, and Tuition

-- For Credit Courses: Attendance is required for all class sessions.
-If students are unable to attend class, they must notify their instructor with as much notice as possible, and they will be required to make up all coursework.
+For credit courses, attendance is mandatory for all class sessions.
+If a student is unable to attend, they must inform their instructor with as much notice as possible.
+In case of absence, students can access class recordings to make up any missed coursework.

 Music Theory & Analysis Courses